 This large, beautiful lake in northeast Minnesota is rimmed with thick forest and studded with 365 pine-topped islands spread throughout its 37 miles.
 Largely undeveloped, Vermilion provides a wilderness escape at the peaceful resorts and campgrounds along its shores.
 It's also a hot spot for fishing and a don't-miss fall color destination.
 Photo by Wayne Moran

-Boundary Waters Canoe Area Wilderness: This federally protected preserve stretches 100 miles along the Canadian border and is home to more than 1,000 bodies of water, with canoes as the primary mode of transportation.
+A bucket list destination for any adventurer, this federally protected preserve stretches 100 miles along the Canadian border and is home to more than 1,000 bodies of water, with canoes as the primary mode of transportation.
 A true wilderness, there are no cars, hotels, restaurants, electricity or other modern conveniences.
 The lakes range from tiny to vast, with portages, hiking trails, abundant wildlife, and campsites available on a first-come, first-served basis.
 Photo by Gary Hamer

 Every February, 10,000 or so people descend on the small northwest Minnesota town of Walker for the International Eelpout Festival on Leech Lake, a celebration of one of the world's ugliest bottom-dwelling fish complete with on-ice bars, a polar plunge, eelpout curling and an ice fishing tournament.
 The fishing here is good year-round, with walleye, muskie, largemouth bass, perch and bluegill among the popular catches.